syntax/graph-based-differencing/README.md

 differencing, compiler optimisations are disabled for target comparison files both at the java compiler level and the Soot level.
 In some specific use cases, such as analysis efficiencies or trying to determine if programs are semantically identical, this tool should (🤞) be more useful than other differencing approaches.

-**Please note;** This is a current WIP.
-The project is currently in the early stages of development, and the README will be updated as the project progresses.
-Documentation, in the form of a complete dissertation report, is in the works.

 ### How does this work?